 - Disseminate, internally and externally, information on equal opportunity, affirmative action, and equal access.

-- Administer EOA Women/Minorities Employment Recruitment Outreach Program.
+- Administer DIEO Women/Minorities Employment Recruitment Outreach Program.

 - Sponsor, participate in, organize and conduct discussions, seminars and workshops on equal

 - Provide equal opportunity counseling and consultation services.